Rejioo/real-time-translation/Readme.md

 One of the major show stopper is ambient noise and accent and dialect adaptation which we aim to fix in future iterations.

-## Declaration

-We confirm that the project showcased here was either developed entirely during the hackathon or underwent significant updates within the hackathon timeframe.
-We understand that if any plagiarism from online sources is detected, our project will be disqualified, and our participation in the hackathon will be revoked.